-A fortnightly collection of residual waste is provided to street properties using a grey 240L wheeled bin system.
-There are 53,687 (was 53,502 at 1 April 2011) properties in the City of which approximately 50,187 (was 50,002 at 1 April 2011) are street properties and 3,500 are flats.
+A fortnightly collection of residual waste is provided to street properties using a black 240L wheeled bin system.
+There are 56,413 street properties (March 2016) and 10,000 flats (3,500 blocks).

 Approximately 2,000 street properties are unable to have wheeled bins due to access and space constraints.
-These properties remain on a weekly collection of disposable purple refuse sacks supplied by the City Council.
+These properties remain on a fortnightly collection of disposable purple refuse sacks supplied by the City Council.
 Flats are provided with communal bulk bins and remain on a weekly collection cycle.

 Garden waste is not permitted in the residual waste bin.
-There is a lid closed flat, no side waste policy across the city.
+There is a lid closed flat, no side waste policy across the City.